-- Do not staple your return. - Do not staple any documents, schedules, or payment to your return. - Make sure your NAME is on the return. - Make sure your SSN is on your return. - Be sure you enter your daytime telephone number in the space provided on the front of your return. - Check to make sure that your math is correct.
+- Do not staple your return.
+Do not staple any documents, schedules, or payment to your return. - Make sure your NAME and SSN are is on the return. - Be sure you enter your daytime telephone number in the space provided on the front of your return. - Check to make sure that your math is correct.
 A math error can cause delays in processing your return. - Make sure you filled in all required boxes. - If you requested a filing extension, make sure that you check box 82F (above your name) on page 1 of the return. - Sign your return and have your spouse sign, if filing jointly. - Write your SSN and tax year on the front of your check or money order.
 Include your payment with your return. - Do not include correspondence with your return.